 ... and be at least 8 characters long.

-The Password Manager Password Depot provides some clear examples of this Sample calculations ready.
-It is assumed here that a strong single computer can generate two billion passwords per second.
-Specifically:
+The password manager Passwort-Depot provides some illustrative calculation examples.
+Here it is assumed that a strong single computer can generate two billion passwords per second.
+In concrete terms, this means:

-- A password of 5 characters (3 lower case letters, 2 numbers) has 60 466 176 possible combinations and can be cracked in 0.03 seconds.
+- A password consisting of 5 characters (3 lower case letters, 2 numbers) has 60 466 176 possible combinations and can thus be cracked in 0.03 seconds.

-At WordPress -Codex for the creation of such passwords the Plugin Force Strong Passwords recommended.
-This forces users to choose complex passwords.
-This does not make Pluginthem sites directly more secure, but it educates users to use strong passwords.
-And especially if you are working for a customer, this little help can be very practical.
+The WordPress codex recommends the Plugin Force Strong Passwords for the creation of such passwords.
+This forces users to choose appropriately complex passwords.
+This Plugin does not directly make sites more secure, but it does educate users to use strong passwords.
+And especially if you work on behalf of a customer, this small measure can be very practical.

 You don't have to remember the passwords!

-Password managers help you create and manage strong passwords.
-All you need to remember is a master password (of course also as complex as possible).
-The program will do the rest for you.
-Apple computers already have a corresponding application called "Keychain Management" installed.
+Password managers help you to create and manage secure passwords.
+All you have to do is remember a master password (as complex as possible, of course).
+The program does the rest for you.
+Apple computers already have an application called "Keychain Manager" installed.
 Cloud-based password management programs such as 1Password, LastPass or KeyPass work in the same way.

-So you do not have to remember all your passwords.
-Especially if you site maintain more than one and use a variety of services, professional password management is a blessing.
+So you don't have to remember all your passwords.
+Especially if you manage more than one site and use a variety of services, a professional password management is a blessing.

 Brute Force attacks test thousands and thousands of combinations of user names and passwords.
 Conversely, this means that you generate thousands and thousands of login attempts to limit.

-So your server can definitely tell that something is going on.
-With a corresponding Plugin you can specify that access is blocked after a certain number of failed attempts, so hackers have to put their attack on hold.
-You can activate this protection, for example, via a Plugin like WP Limit Login Attempts , Limit Login Attempts Reloaded implement.
+Your server will notice that something is going on.
+With an appropriate Plugin you can define that access is blocked after a certain number of failed attempts, so that hackers have to put their attack on hold.
+You can implement this protection with a Plugin like WP Limit Login Attempts or Limit Login Attempts Reloaded.

-Each WordPress installation RAIDBOXES has the function to limit login attempts, integrated as standard.
-If a person or a bot tries to log into yours site too often with the wrong credentials, we first block the IP in question for 20 minutes.
-If the login attempts continue with wrong data, the IP will even be blocked for 24 hours.
-Of course, you can also define the number of attempts and the period of time for which the IP is blocked.
+At Raidboxes , every WordPress installation has the function to limit login attempts integrated by default.
+If a person or a bot tries to log in to your sitetoo often with the wrong access data, we initially block the IP in question for 20 minutes.
+If the login attempts with false data continue, the IP will even be blocked for 24 hours.
+Of course, you can also define the number of attempts and the blocking period yourself.

 Limit Login Attempts and Co. have an expiration date